 - The Embassy recommends that all Americans traveling overseas consider a travel insurance policy to cover unexpected illness, injury or other circumstances adversely affecting their travel.
 The cost of medical care overseas can be considerable, as well as the costs of returning home with an illness or injury, and unless the traveler has adequate insurance they themselves must cover all costs incurred.
 If you require more information about travel insurance, please consult with a travel professional.

-For more detailed information visit the Citizens Information website, (Online Access to Services, Information and Support) an Irish eGovernment website).
+For more detailed information about public services and entitlements in Ireland, visit the Irish Citizens Information website, (Online Access to Services, Information and Support) an Irish eGovernment website).